(Image credit here)

 Let me help you people (and you know who you are) by answering all these questions right now:

--Yes, it hurt but pain is subjective.
+-Yes, it hurt but pain is subjective.-No you can't touch it.

 -It's none of your damn business as to what it means.